Australia’s Superannuation Guarantee Changes

 Your retirement outcome will be affected by many things including the amount of contributions you make, fees, investment returns and regulatory changes.
 Some factors that may affect your retirement outcomes may not have been taken into account.

 Outcome is based on your contributions being made annually, at the mid-year point, on your fees being deducted annually and your investment returns being credited to your account annually.

 The tool is not intended to be relied upon for the purposes of making a financial decision.
 Consider a fund’s PDS and your objectives, financial situation and needs, which are not accounted for in this information before making an investment decision.
 You are responsible for your own investment decisions and should obtain specific, individual advice from a financial services licensee before making any financial decisions.

 Who qualifies for the superannuation guarantee?

-Almost all full-time, part-time and casual employees over 18 years of age, earning more than $450 per month are eligible for super guarantee contributions, or SGC.
-Employees under 18 years and private domestic workers (such as nannies) who earn more than $450 per month and work more than 30 hours a week are also eligible.
+All full-time, part-time and casual employees over 18 years of age are eligible for super guarantee contributions, or SGC.
+Employees under 18 years and private domestic workers (such as nannies) who work more than 30 hours a week are also eligible.
 Even certain contractors may be deemed to be eligible.

 Many years ago, employees lost their eligibility when they reached a certain age, but this has been removed and there is no upper age limit.